On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 In summary, $F$ has multiplicity exactly three and passes through either just one singularity of type $(3,2,2,2)$, or two singularities, an $A_2$ point and a $(3)$ point.
 This means that $p$ is either of type $(3,2,2,2)$ or $(3)$, and is the only non Du Val point on $F$.
 By the above there is at least another non Du Val point on $T_1$, which we call $q$.
 Finally, let $G$ be the fiber through the $A_r$ point of $E_1$.

-Suppose first that $q$ lies on $G$.
+\textbf{Case 2a:} Suppose first that $q$ lies on $G$.
 By Lemma \ref{net_fiber_classification}, the singularities on $G$ are $A_2$ and $(3)$, G has multiplicity three and $K_{T_1}+G$ is dlt.
 This implies that the intersection of $E_1$ with $G$ at $q$ is either one or two, depending on whether they meet at opposite ends of the $A_2$ chain or at the same end.
 This means that they necessarily intersect at another point, but since all other points on $E_1$ are smooth, we get that $G\cdot E_1\geqslant 4$, contradiction.

-Hence $q$ lies on a fiber distinct from $F$ and $G$, which we call $H$.
+\textbf{Case 2b:} Hence $q$ lies on a fiber distinct from $F$ and $G$, which we call $H$.
 Clearly $H$ has multiplicity three.
 Notice now that one of the points of intersection of $E_1$ and $G$ is ramified for $\pi_1 |_{E_1}$, for either they only meet at the $A_r$ point, which is then ramified, or they meet at another point, which is ramified since it is a smooth point and $G$ is a multiple fiber.
 But then applying Riemann-Hurwitz we get a contradiction, since there would be at least three ramified points, two of which ramified of order three. \end{proof}

-\begin{proposition} If $\operatorname{char}(k)\neq 3$ then $T_1$ is not a net. \end{proposition} \begin{proof} Suppose $T_1$ is a net.
+\begin{proposition} If $\operatorname{char}(k)\neq 2,3$ and if $T_1$ is a net, then $\tilde{S}_0$ is obtained as follows: choose a smooth rational curve $E_1\subseteq \mathbb{P}^1\times \mathbb{P}^1$ which is a triple section for the first projection and has exactly three ramified points $p'$, $q'$, and $r'$.
+Suppose that $p'$ and $q'$ are of order two and that $r'$ is of order three.
+Let $F$, $G$ and $H$ be the corresponding fibers.
+Blow up above $p'$ three times along $E_1$.
+Then blow up twice above $q'$ along $E_1$.
+Finally, blow up four times above $r'$ along $E_1$. \end{proposition} \begin{proof} Suppose $T_1$ is a net.
 By Lemma \ref{lemma_net_2}, $e(S_0)\geqslant 1/2$.
 By Lemma \ref{lemma_net}, $d=3$ and $e(S_0)<2/3$.
 The spectral value of each singularity along $E_1$ is at most one by Lemma \ref{smallsvalue}.
 The classification of Lemma \ref{net_fiber_classification} therefore applies: either the multiple fiber meets $E_1$ at smooth points, in which case we can use Lemma \ref{adhoc} because $m=3$, or it meets $E_1$ in singular points of spectral value less or equal to one, which are cyclic Du Val or almost Du Val by \cite[Lemma 8.0.8]{mckernan}.
 There are four possible cases: $T_1$ has zero, one, two or three singularities on $E_1$.

 \textbf{Case 1:} $T_1$ is smooth along $E_1$.
 Every multiple fiber has multiplicity three and either contains just one singularity, a $(3,2,2,2)$ point, or two singularities, a $(3)$ point and an $A_2$ point.
 In any case, the singular points on a multiple fiber contribute at most four to the Picard number of the minimal resolution.
 By Riemann-Hurwitz applied to $\pi_1 |_{E_1}$, there are exactly two singular fibers, and hence the Picard number of the minimal resolution of $S_0$ is at most ten, which contradicts Lemma \ref{high_picard}.